fusiondirectory/fusiondirectory-dev-manual/source/pluginsystem/plinfo.rst

-    plProvidedAcls, "Array of acls",                See full documentation below , empty plForeignKeys,  "Array of foreign keys",        See full documentation below , empty plManages,      "Array of managed objectTypes (only for management classes)", Used to create links to objects of these types, empty
+    plProvidedAcls, "Array of acls",                See full documentation below , empty plForeignKeys,  "Array of foreign keys",        See full documentation below , empty plManages,      "Array of managed objectTypes (only for management classes)", Used to create links to objects of these types, empty plFilter,       "LDAP filter",                  "Used to test if the tab is active", "Generated from plObjectClass" plObjectClass,  "Array of objectClasses",       These objectClasses are added when the tab is saved, empty plSearchAttrs,  "Array of attributes",          "Used in management classes for text search", empty

 plSection
 ---------